All International Study Abroad and Exchange students are guaranteed a room in University Halls of Residence for the academic year 2022/23 and 2023/24.

 If you do not wish to live in University Halls of Residence please contact the Student Housing office in Students Services.

 Student housing maintains details of private rented accommodation in Bangor and the surrounding area.
-Student Services will assist you in finding appropriate accommodation, however they are unable to enter into agreement or contracts on behalf of students.
+Student Services & Administration & Administration will assist you in finding appropriate accommodation, however they are unable to enter into agreement or contracts on behalf of students.
 You will be required to make contact with private accommodation landlords directly.

 For more information click here.